 It is an odd set of bedfellows, to be sure, especially when certain sects of haredi (ultra-Orthodox) Jews are added to the mix.

 Which brings us to the current spread of the measles in haredi communities in Israel and America, mainly in New York City.
 This is why travel between the two is thought to be responsible for the uptick in the virus.
+When a disease like this is spreading, medical professionals will often get a supply of PPE to help them contain it and prevent its spread to other patients and staff in their hospital or facility.
+Of course, businesses and other organizations might also want to buy equipment like this as a precaution if they are in an area with a particularly high number of reported cases – browse around this website to find and buy PPE.

 The situation has gotten so bad that the United Talmudical Academy, a Brooklyn pre-school, was shuttered recently, after repeatedly refusing to provide the New York City Health Department with access to its pupils’ medical records.
 About two weeks earlier, Williamsburg yeshivahs were threatened with fines and possible closure for allowing unvaccinated students into the classroom.